 The way we market our products to existing and new customers is essential to building understanding of methanol as a cleaner fuel and its role in the energy transition.
 To enable this, and to continue to deliver our world class services, we launched our re-branded methanol marketing arm Valenz in 2023, under the leadership of Anita Gajadhar.

-Formerly known as Helm Proman Methanol, Valenz brings together the strengths and international marketing networks of its founding partners to ecovadis
+Formerly known as Helm Proman Methanol, Valenz brings together the strengths and international marketing networks of its founding partners to create a global leader in the methanol marketing industry.